Love Island 2020 music – all the songs featured on the winter series soundtrack

 - Measurement – Fleur East

-- Massive Love (David Penn Prolonged Remix) – Pete Heller’s Massive Love
+- Huge Love (David Penn Prolonged Remix) – Pete Heller’s Huge Love

 - That is Actual – Jax Jones feat Ella Henderson